Manage Login Authenticators

 5. Select OIDC as the Authentication Type.

 6. If you have a discovery endpoint for your IdP, click Discover Settings.
 Enter your discovery endpoint and click Discover.
 The remaining fields are populated for you.
+Discover Settings does not work with Salesforce discovery endpoints.

 7. Enter your Client Identifier and Client Password.
 Re-type the password in Client Confirm Password.
 The Client Identifier is the login ID assigned to your account by your IdP.